 Arabian Conquest of Spain

 While we can debate about the original ancestor, there is no doubt that today’s guitars have evolved from an instrument that is known as Oud.
 This instrument probably originates from Persia.
+The Oud is a fretless, short-neck string instrument that dates back a long time.
 Some historians claim that the original design features just three strings.

 Moors have brought Oud to Spain and once Europeans came in touch with it, they started with modifications.
-A lute is by far the best-known derivate and we can agree that it had a critical influence of instrument that will several centuries later become a guitar.
+A lute is by far the best-known derivate and we can agree that it had a critical influence on the instrument that will several centuries later become a guitar.

 The overall shape of the lute wasn’t much different.
 On the other side, the neck became fretted, which is something that separates guitars from most other string instruments.